DInfanger/pvaluefunctions/README.md

 Misleading Criticisms of *P*-Values and Their Resolution with *S*-Values. *The American Statistician,* 73sup1, 106-114.

+Infanger D, Schmidt-Trucksäss A. (2019): *P* value functions: An underused method to present research results and to promote quantitative reasoning. *Statistics in Medicine,* 1-9. doi: 10.1002/sim.8293.

 Poole C. (1987a): Beyond the confidence interval. *Am J Public Health.*
 77(2): 195-9.